 It’s not what you think.
 My wife’s name isn’t Harry Potter.
 Her name is Mrs. Funk.
 But Harry was there when we fell in love.
 And Ron was there when I proposed.
 And Hermione was at our wedding.

-Let me backup.
-I started reading Harry Potter in 2000 when Goblet of Fire came out.
+Let me back up.
+I started reading Harry Potter in 2000 when Harry Potter and the Goblet of Fire came out.
 When I started dating the future Mrs. Funk in 2002, she hadn’t yet read Harry Potter, so we read them out loud to each other.
-I remember one particularly late night when we stayed up reading the last 120 pages of Prisoner of Azkaban until sunrise (because once you hit “Professor Trelawny’s Prediction,” there is absolutely no good stopping point).
+I remember one particularly late night when we stayed up reading the last 120 pages of Harry Potter and the Prisoner of Azkaban until sunrise (because once you hit “Professor Trelawny’s Prediction,” there is absolutely no good stopping point).

-At midnight on June 21, 2003, we waited in line at the Curious George Book Store in Harvard Square for the release of Order of the Phoenix.
+At midnight on June 21, 2003, we waited in line at the Curious George Book Store in Harvard Square for the release of Harry Potter and the Order of the Phoenix.
 Even with all the book stores in Harvard Square, this particular line went around the entire block, ending a quarter of a mile later back at the Curious George Book Store.

 This was our wedding cake:

-(No, we weren’t Harry –Hermione shippers, but this was pre-Half-Blood Prince & pre-Ginny)
+(No, we weren’t Harry–Hermione shippers, but this was pre-Half-Blood Prince and pre-Ginny.)

 The next few years were a flurry of babies, Harry Potter books, new homes, and Harry Potter movies, filled with hundreds of driving hours listening to MuggleCasts and Jim Dale.

-Suddenly, I found myself traveling back 10 years without a Time-Turner.
+Suddenly, I found myself traveling back ten years without a Time-Turner.
 I was, once again, reading Harry Potter and the Sorcerer’s Stone out loud.
 But this time, it was to my children.
-They’re the ones dressing up at Halloween as Harry, Ron, and Hermione (for some reason I’ve been assigned the role of You-Know-Who).
+They’re the ones dressing up at Halloween as Harry, Ron, and Hermione (for some reason, I’ve been assigned the role of You-Know-Who).

 And then I started writing books for children.
 If you thought J.K.
 Rowling and her 12 rejections were a lot, let me tell you – that’s nothing.
 On March 18, 2013, I got 12 rejections in a day.
 Kate DiCamillo received 493 rejections before selling her first manuscript.
 Literary agents and editors were more intimidating than Dementors.